 I’m so excited to introduce you to Ramona K. Cecil today!
-I first met Ramona at a local writers meeting, and her passion for writing and all things history were immediately evident.
+I first met Ramona at a writers’ meeting, and her passion for writing and all things history were immediately evident.
 She has a new full-length historical romance out with Barbour this month, so keep reading for details!

 Ramona K. Cecil is a wife, mother, grandmother, freelance poet, and award-winning inspirational writer.
 Now empty nesters, she and her husband make their home in Indiana.
 A member of American Christian Writers and American Christian Writers Indiana Chapter, her work has won awards in a number of writing contests.
 More than eighty of her inspirational verses have been published on a wide array of items for the Christian gift market.
 She enjoys a speaking ministry, sharing her journey to publication while encouraging aspiring writers.
 When she is not writing, her hobbies include reading, gardening, and visiting places of historical interest.